JetBrains-Research/MoveMethodGenerator/README.md

 4. offset from the file start to the start of method definition in the file
 5. class id, where method is defined (source class id)
 6. list of class ids (space is delimiter), where this method can be moved

+You can move listed methods into one of suggested classes and by doing that you will get labeled dataset.
+We assume that you choose a project which has mature design and most of methods are located correctly.